sapphrdavis/SubspaceTeaTi.me/_posts/2021-12-07-1970-Present-Incumbency-and-Redistricting.md

 6. Florida 7: Stephanie Murphy is retiring.
 7. Florida 10: Val Demings is retiring to run for U.S. senator.
 8. Florida 13: Charlie Crist is retiring to run for governor of Florida.
+9. Illinois 1: Bobby Rush is retiring.
-9. Illinois 17: Cheri Bustos is retiring.
+10. Illinois 17: Cheri Bustos is retiring.
-10. Kentucky 3: John Yarmuth is retiring.
+11. Kentucky 3: John Yarmuth is retiring.
-11. Maryland 4: Anthony G. Brown is retiring to run for attorney general of Maryland.
+12. Maryland 4: Anthony G. Brown is retiring to run for attorney general of Maryland.
+13. Michigan 14: Brenda Lawrence is retiring.
-12. New Jersey 8: Albio Sires is retiring.
+14. New Jersey 8: Albio Sires is retiring.
-13. New York 3: Thomas Suozzi is retiring to run for governor of New York.
+15. New York 3: Thomas Suozzi is retiring to run for governor of New York.
-14. North Carolina 1: G. K. Butterfield is retiring.
+16. North Carolina 1: G. K. Butterfield is retiring.
-15. North Carolina 4: David Price is retiring.
+17. North Carolina 4: David Price is retiring.
-16. Ohio 13: Tim Ryan is retiring to run for U.S. senator.
+18. Ohio 13: Tim Ryan is retiring to run for U.S. senator.
-17. Oregon 4: Peter DeFazio is retiring.
+19. Oregon 4: Peter DeFazio is retiring.
-18. Pennsylvania 17: Conor Lamb is retiring to run for U.S. senator.
+20. Pennsylvania 17: Conor Lamb is retiring to run for U.S. senator.
-19. Pennsylvania 18: Mike Doyle is retiring.
+21. Pennsylvania 18: Mike Doyle is retiring.
-20. Texas 30: Eddie Bernice Johnson is retiring.
+22. Texas 30: Eddie Bernice Johnson is retiring.
-21. Texas 34: Filemon Vela Jr. is retiring.
+23. Texas 34: Filemon Vela Jr. is retiring.
-22. Vermont At-Large: Peter Welch is retiring to run for U.S. senator.
+24. Vermont At-Large: Peter Welch is retiring to run for U.S. senator.
-23. Wisconsin 3: Ron Kind is retiring.
+25. Wisconsin 3: Ron Kind is retiring.

 ### Republican Retirements ###